isaac-chung/isaac-chung.github.io/blog/2024-01-21-llm-serving/index.md

 Another way to represent tokens per second is its inverse: **Time Per Output Token (TPOT)**, the time to generate one output token for each request.
 This metric can be used to perceive the "speed" of the model.
 From the example above, the TPOT is 200ms per token.

+Overall, it's important to keep the goal of the system in mind.
+If the only goal is to fit a quantized model into memory of a laptop, then there isn't much of a tradeoff to do as TPOT will likely suffer.

 ## Further Reading
 If you want some background on how LLMs generate text or deeper dives on LLM serving, here are some extra resources: